 Role of Recent Sporting Achievements

 Children from across the school take part in a huge number of competitions during the school year.
 We are very proud of how highly and consistently they performed across a wide range of sports.
-Some recent achievements from 2019 include:
+Some recent achievements from 2022 (and before) include:

 Though we have participated in almost every other competition available: